EMPI-PL/RPi_in_Amiga500_case/README.md

 * You will spend money which is inevitable as you want to have a working keyboard, floppy drive and joysticks.
 * To achieve best results you'll need to own a Raspberry Pi 4b (as at Mar 2023).
 The expectation is with release of RPi 5 this build will be adaptable easly.
 * Originally the build was based on RPi 3b+ which later has been replaced.
 It doesn't make any sense to use RPi 3b+ as this SBC is to weak to fully utilize real floppy drive.
-* You have a kickstart form a legal source to run it with UAE.
+* You have a kickstart form a legal source to run it under Amiberry (Linux spin of WinUAE).
 * Your Amiga 500 case is *Made in China*.
 This may or may not be a consideration but there may be some difference in dimensions between "mount points" inside the case.
 > That's why my recomendation would be to have a test 3d printout or a paper printout from the CAD project file (1:1 scale) to check if it fits.
 > CAD files are not provided everywhere so please check the resources to make sure it's OK.